CurveDocs/curve-docs/docs/cryptoswap-exchange/tricrypto-ng/pools/oracles.md

             def ma_time() -> uint256:
                 """
                 @notice Returns the current moving average time in seconds
-                @dev To get time in seconds, the parameter is multipled by ln(2) One can expect off-by-one errors here.
+                @dev To get time in seconds, the parameter is multiplied by ln(2) One can expect off-by-one errors here.
                 @return uint256 ma_time value.
                 """